17 Tactics to Create Engaging & SEO-Friendly Content

 - What is your overall mission?

-- Why would you waste time writing if there was no ending in mind (remember, we’re talking digital content that’s set to quickly engage…not fiction!)?
+- Why would you waste time writing if there was no ending in mind?

-As for the actual writing process, some focus on creating the beginning and ending before the middle, and others the vice versa.
+As for the actual writing process, some focus on creating the beginning and ending before the middle, and others vice versa.

 Find what works for you.
 Experiment with both back-to-back, and find your way.

 9. Drafting Begins

-This is where the real work begins – drafting.
+This is where the real work begins.

-I use the 80/20 rule for all business practices, making sure 20 percent of my efforts achieve 80 percent of the results.
-This principle quickly comes into play when you begin drafting.
+I use the Pareto principle for all business practices, making sure that 20% of my efforts achieve 80% of the results.

-Your first draft may have 80 percent of its efforts in 20 percent of the ideas that need to be explained.
+Your first draft may have 80% of its efforts going into 20% of the ideas that need to be explained.
 Cut useless ideas and words aggressively.

-Don’t be afraid – it’s only your first draft.
-Think about your first moments at anything – driving a car, starting an agency or business, love, music, whatever.
-Most would likely never repeat what happened first.
-The same thought process goes for your first round of edits:
+Think about your first moments at anything; driving a car, starting an agency or business, love, music, etc. Most would likely never repeat what happened first.

 - Write.